luiscoco/qdrant_sample3/README.md

 ![image](https://github.com/user-attachments/assets/a695d24d-271e-4d22-aa06-6007a24474b8)

-## 3. How to install the "phi3:latest" model in the Ollama Docker container
+## 3. How to install the "mxbai-embed-large" model in the Ollama Docker container

 Access the Running Container:  First, ensure your Ollama container is running.
 If it's named ollama, you can access its shell using: